gis116/learngit/readme.md

    + create a branch is very quickly and simple
 5. git push
-   + push changes to remote gitup
+   + push changes to gitup